 Measure Your Wealth in Ounces, Not Dollars

 I value my precious metal holdings in the same manner I value my home.
-I have only a general idea what my home is worth in dollars.
+I have only a general idea of what my home is worth in dollars.
 I'd need a costly appraisal to pin that down.
-Since it's not for sale, a dollar number means nothing to me.
+Since it's not for sale, a dollar number means little to me.
 I don't care if the market price is higher or lower than six months ago or a year ago.
 My home has the more important values to me of security, shelter, and sentiment.

 Gold and silver are what I call a steady constant of value.
 Gold and silver don't change.
 It's the paper money that changes.

 Metal can be melted and recast into bars, coins, or jewelry, but the metal itself is the same stuff that sat in the ground for eons before it was mined and refined.
 An ounce equals an ounce, a gram a gram, the same as always.
 It offers you the same security, shelter, and sentiment it's provided mankind since antiquity.

 That cannot be said about a paper dollar.
-It hasn't always had the same worth, not since the U.S. went off the gold standard 80 years ago.
-That dollar bill actually began losing value the moment the Federal Reserve began churning out paper money 100 years ago.
+It hasn't always had the same worth, not since the U.S. went off the gold standard.
+That dollar bill actually began losing value the moment the Federal Reserve began churning out paper money nearly 110 years ago.
 It's losing value right now as you read this – and that loss will continue.

 When you value your metals in ounces and not dollars, you'll see your paper dollar for what it's worth – a mere fraction of an ounce of gold or silver.
 You'll discover that fraction is becoming smaller over time.

-My favorite illustration is the 25 cent gallon of gas.
+My favorite illustration is the 25-cent gallon of gas.
 In 1964, a gallon of regular gas in the U.S. averaged 25 cents.
-Pre 1965 dimes, quarters, and halves were still made of 90% silver in 1964, the last year the U.S. minted 90% silver coinage for circulation.
+Pre-1965 dimes, quarters, and halves were still made of 90% silver in 1964, which was the last year the U.S. minted 90% silver coinage for circulation.
 To buy one gallon of gas, you paid with a silver quarter.
-Fifty years ago, that silver quarter and that gallon of gas had equal market value.
+Sixty years ago, that silver quarter and that gallon of gas had equal market value.